 OnDeck offers a small business line of credit, which is a type of revolving financing.
 Like credit cards, you can draw funds up to an established credit limit as often as needed.
 When you repay the draw, you can borrow it again, and interest is owed only on borrowed funds.
 Besides a small business line of credit, OnDeck also offers a term loan.

-The term loan offered by OnDeck is top on our list of working capital loans, and lets you borrow up to $500,000 at a starting interest rate of 9.99%.
+The term loan offered by OnDeck is on our list of the best short-term business loans and lets you borrow up to $500,000 at a starting interest rate of 9.99%.
 Not only can you borrow more with the term loan than the small business line of credit, you can also get up to 36 months to repay it.
 This makes it a great alternative or additional funding option for small businesses that have large one-time expenses like renovations.

 Who an OnDeck Line of Credit Is Right For